 1. Flaxseed Egg

-1 egg= 1 Tbsp ground flaxseed+ 3 Tbsp water
+1 egg= 1 tablespoon ground flaxseed+ 3 tablespoon water

 Flax Egg's are probably my FAVORITE egg substitute.
 They are made by combining ground flaxseed (must be ground) with water and letting it sit about 5 minutes until thickened.
 Using a Flax egg really replicates the consistency and texture of an egg and acts as a great binding ingredient.